WhatCopied-app/WhatCopied/README.md

 WhatCopied checks for updates automatically.
 You can also check manually via the main `WhatCopied` menu, or browse version history [here](https://github.com/WhatCopied-app/WhatCopied/releases).

+> For information on pasteboard access issues in macOS 15.4 and later, please refer to our [wiki](https://github.com/WhatCopied-app/WhatCopied/wiki#limited-access).

 ## Why WhatCopied

 Apple provides a developer tool called **Clipboard Viewer**, included in the "Xcode Additional Tools", which you can download [here](https://developer.apple.com/download/all/?q=Additional%20Tools).